ardamoin/calculator/README.md

 A web calculator.
-The final foundations project for TOP.
+The final foundations course project for TOP.